 These are the five key parts of reading fluently (taken from Reading Strategies):

-Reading fluency is important because it provides a bridge between word recognition and reading comprehension.
+Reading fluency is the bridge between word recognition and reading comprehension.

 Kids who can read fluently don’t have to do the work of decoding.
-Instead they can focus their attention on what the text actually means and make mental connections that help to deepen their understanding.
-Fluent readers are able to recognize words and comprehend their overall meaning at the same time.
+Instead they can focus their attention on text meaning and make mental connections that help deepen their understanding.
+Fluent readers recognize words and comprehend their overall meaning at the same time.

 It is important to note that fluency and comprehension may not always be connected.
 Be aware of the student who can read aloud beautifully but can’t seem to answer any questions about what they just read!

-Also keep in mind that we shouldn’t expect readers at the lowest levels (A, B, C) to read with fluency.
-Instead, their focus should be on one-to-one matching (reading one word aloud for each word in print) and pointing under the words.
-Level D readers should have some phrasing, and E readers should also have some intonation.
+Also, keep in mind that we shouldn’t expect readers at the lowest levels to read with fluency.
+Their focus should be on one-to-one matching (reading one word aloud for each word in print) and pointing under the words.

 As with all things, you’ll want to model, model, model, as well as provide a range of opportunities for whole group, small group and independent practice.

-If you are looking for explicit instruction for fluency I highly recommend you take a look at the book The Reading Strategies Book: Your Everything Guide to Developing Skilled Readers by Jennifer Serravallo
+If you are looking for explicit instruction for fluency, I highly recommend the book The Reading Strategies Book: Your Everything Guide to Developing Skilled Readers by Jennifer Serravallo.

 She has a ton of great ideas for mini-lessons on fluency (along with other skills that help build comprehension!)
 I’m sharing some of my favorites below!